Devon C. BrucePartner

 In 2013, Mr. Bruce, as second chair together with Joseph A. Power, Jr., obtained a $35,000,000 settlement for a minor in a medical malpractice case.
 At three months of age, the minor was improperly intubated by defendant Physician at defendant Medical Center, causing subglottic stenosis.
 The subglottic stenosis subsequently required the minor to have a tracheostomy.
 A few months later, while receiving treatment at a separate hospital, the minor suffered an anoxic event when the tracheostomy tube occluded.
 The minor plaintiff did not receive proper oxygenation at the second hospital for approximately 12-15 minutes, resulting in permanent damage.
 The Minor Plaintiff is now a spastic quadriplegic, he suffers from cortical blindness and requires a gastrostomy tube and 24 hour nursing care.

 Partner Devon Bruce has settled an accounting and banking malpractice case on behalf of the City of Dixon for a gross settlement of $40,000,000.00.
 The case arose out of the largest reported municipal embezzlement of a municipality in the United States.
 The treasurer of the City of Dixon, Rita Crundwell, stole over $53 million dollars from the City.
 Mr Bruce brought the action on behalf of the City against several accountants and accounting firms for the negligent performance of the annual audit of the City as well as the failure to report irregularities in the personal tax returns of Rita Crundwell which several of the defendants also performed.
 Mr Bruce also alleged that the defendant Fifth Third Bank violated numerous reasonably commercial accounting standards in the banking industry including: allowing Rita Crundwell to improperly open an account in the name of the City of Dixon; failing to disclose the existence of the account at issue in the annual bank confirmations and not monitoring its clients accounts for various red flags which would have identified Rita Crundwell’s theft.
 It has been reported that the City will also be reimbursed approximately $10 million dollars from the sale of her assets by the federal government.
+In October of 2014, Mr. Bruce gave the keynote address to the City Club of Chicago regarding the case.

 A representative list of Mr. Bruce’s verdicts and settlements are set forth below.Prior to working at Power Rogers & Smith, P.C., Mr. Bruce clerked for a Justice on the Illinois Supreme Court.
 As a result of that experience, Mr. Bruce handles many of the Chicago personal injury law firm's appeals.
 Mr. Bruce has won numerous matters in the Illinois Appellate Court and the Illinois Supreme Court.
 In 2005, Mr. Bruce argued and won a case before the Illinois Supreme Court in the matter of Gillen v.
 State Farm Insurance Co., 215 Ill.2d 381 (2005).
 In Gillen Mr. Bruce represented a widow of a firefighter who was killed in the line of duty.
 State Farm Insurance argued that their financial obligation under the insurance contract paid for by the plaintiff should be reduced by the monies the widow recovered from the City of Chicago.
 The Illinois Supreme Court Affirmed Mr. Bruce's position that State Farm Insurance should not offset or reduce the monies it owed to the widow.